fatmage/pacperson/README.md

 # PacPerson
-simple pacman game using ncurses
+Simple pacman game using ncurses library.

+## Installation

+To compile the game using `make`, simply type `make` in terminal.

 ## TODO:
 - pausing
 - random maps
 - variable number of ghosts
-- better UI
-- better graphics

 Maybe:
 - better ghost AI (chasing the player or running from him)